The-Blockchain-Company/quibitous/doc/concepts/blockchain.md

 \\( \sum Inputs = \sum Outputs + fees \\)

-Transaction need to be ausilicaized by each of the inputs in the transaction by their respective witness.
+Transaction need to be authorized by each of the inputs in the transaction by their respective witness.
 In the most basic case, a witness is a cryptographic signature, but depending on the type of input can the type of witness vary.